VoliJS/NestedTypes/docs/dynamic_store_proposal.md

 resolve references to store traversing onwership graph to the top.

 Basically, in this proposal stores implemented using few orthogonal features.
-- models ownerhip with traversable back references
++ models ownerhip with traversable back references
+    - `_owner` property for Model and Collection.
+    - Backbone objects first assigned to model attributes hold back reference to the owner.
+It's removed when objects are removed.
-- chained vocabulary lookups in model.get
++ chained vocabulary lookups in model.get
+    + there's chained lookup inside of model's get if special property is provided.
-- store locator in models and collections
++ store locator in models and collections
+    + getStore() method returns closest store performing ownership traversal.
+    + for references started from `store.*` locator and `get` are used.
-- store model - container of distinctive REST endpoints.
+- REST store model - container of distinctive REST endpoints.
+    - autoload items on first access
+    - may clear and fetch items
++ base class for model, which is used as store.
++ delegate to store's sync

 (?)
 Root model without owner might be treated as store (?)